invisible-college/statebus/readme.md

         }

-        // But they can add new posts, and edit old ones, if they are an Editor. client('/post/*').to_save = function (o) {
+        // But they can add new posts, and edit old ones, if they are an editor. client('/post/*').to_save = function (o) {

             // 1.
 Ensure current user is an editor.